TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series

-We experimented with NASA C-MAPSS (turbofan engine degradation simulation data set), periodic time series data, and UCI energy datasets.
-The goal of the experiments was to prove that the tool is capable of generating realistic synthetic time series data for various time series datasets.
-To validate the generated data, we used the metrics defined above.
+We conducted comprehensive experiments utilizing NASA C-MAPSS (turbofan engine degradation simulation dataset), periodic time series data, and UCI energy datasets.
+Our main goal in these experiments was to showcase the tool's ability to generate realistic synthetic time series data across a range of diverse datasets.
+To measure the quality of the generated data, we used the metrics defined above.